-The best thing to teach a preschooler in spring is to ride a bike.
-This is not as difficult as it seems, and if a simple algorithm is followed, literally any three or four-year-old child will easily go.
+The best skill to teach a preschooler during the spring season is how to ride a bike.
+This is not as difficult as it seems, and if a simple algorithm is followed, literally any three or four-year-old child will easily be able to get on the bike and ride.
 On two wheels at once.

 1. Start early with a balance bike

-Runbikes, bike runs, two-wheeled trolleys, similar to a bicycle without pedals, have become popular all over the world for a reason.
-Already at two years old, a child can learn to balance, keep the steering wheel straight, fit into turns and will not be afraid of speed.
-After running the bike, the only wisdom you need to master on the bike is to pedal.
-But if you get on a bike from scratch, your child will have to learn and balance, and steer, and pedal at the same time — which is much more difficult, especially at 3-4 years old.
+Runbikes, bike runs or two-wheeled trolleys, similar to a bicycle without pedals, have become popular all over the world, and for a reason.
+Already, at two years old, a child can learn to balance, keep the steering wheel straight, make turns and will not be afraid of speed.
+After running the pedal-less bike, the only skill a child will need to master on the classic bike is to pedal.
+In contrast, when a child gets on a bike from scratch, they will have to learn to balance, to steer and to pedal all at the same time – which is much more difficult, especially for 3 and 4 years old.
+Therefore, these balance bikes are the perfect bike for 2 year olds and for 3 years old just starting off.
+They’re also the perfect bikes for parents wanting to effectively teach a kid how to ride a bike from an early age.

 Do not forget to buy a helmet with a balance bike – it will be easier to explain to your child that a two-wheeled vehicle and protection are inseparable.